christian512/randa/README.md

 # RANDA

 RANDA is an extension of [PANDA](http://comopt.ifi.uni-heidelberg.de/software/PANDA), which implements AdjaceNcy Decomposition Algorithm for enumerating facets of convex polyhedra using parallel computing.
+This README describes the installation process of RANDA and all tools needed to execute it.
+The instructions will be focussed on Ubuntu as operating system, but it is also possible to set things up on other systems.

 The extension adds the following features to the original functionality:
 * Enumeration of faces up to automorphism symmetries